radzsza/bt4br_final_project/README.md

 # Project outline
+Aleksandra Radziukiewicz, Anastasiya Pautarak

 We decided on a simple video game focused on hardships of starting with R and ggplot2 as a student.
-The games GUI is written in Java, using Swing.
+The game's GUI is written in Java, using Swing.
+On the other hand, the displayed plots were made woth R ggplot2 and then incorporated into the project.

-Ola:
-* username - correct alignment, add labels - done
-* plot rendering interface
-	* debug color changing
-	* create all 3 plot panels
-* card layout - switching panels to finish (adding all the panels and imgs)
+## Game plot:

+You are a student messaged by your lab supervisor.
+He sends you already prepared data and asks you to plot it.
+But don't worry, he also sends you a tutorial on how to make good plots.
+Will your skills and tools be enough to create good quality data visualization?

+## Work distributiuon

+Aleksandra Radziukiewicz:
-* code comments even if the code is gibberish
+* coding the GUI
+* game logics implementation
+* file management

+Anastasiya Pautarak:

 Anastazja:
 * wykresy przykładowe - iris dataset?